karellopez/docker_workshop_template/workshop/guide/run_calculation.md

 - **data_directory=** SEt this to the path to the dataset directory.
 In case that you want to analyze more subject, the pipeline will find them within the dataset thanks to the ancpBIDS library.

 The file **setttings.ini** also contains an extensive amount of customizable parameters.
 However, the default values are optimized to to work with the majority of datasets.
-For more details about these parameters, [please click here](settings_explanations.md).
+[In the next section you can find  more details about these parameters](guide/settings_explanations.md).

 ## Running the calculation module